What to do with One Day in Colonial Williamsburg

 Grab a snack at Raleigh Tavern Bakery

 Tucked away off Duke of Gloucester Street (the main street that runs through the heart of the Colonial Williamsburg Historic Area) is the Raleigh Tavern Bakery.
-It’s a great spot to stop in when you need just a little something to get you through to your next meal.
+It’s a great spot to stop at when you need just a little something to get you through to your next meal.

 While you can get a variety of the usual kinds of baked goods, snacks, candy, and bottled drinks there, what you really want is one of their freshly baked brick oven ginger cakes.